ETS-ReactNative3/Mopeds/readme.txt

 Usage:
 https://localhost/index2.htm (index.htm has unit testing forms)

-index.htm redirects to /index.htm
-addCustomer.htm is the form for creating a customer row in the db
+addCustomer.htm is the test form for creating a customer row in the db

 Routers:
 /customers
-shows all the customers
+shows all the customers, returns json

 /customer
-shows one customer, parm: idCust
+accepts parameters to edit or view one customer, parm: custId post is: /customers&action=edit

 /jobs